gavin-lai/chatroom-demo/README.md

-bluemix-chat-cn
+chatroom-demo
 ===============

-This is a chat room running on Bluemix, constructed by node.js socket.io and Bootstrap.
+This is a chat room running on CF, constructed by node.js socket.io and Bootstrap.